jordandgold/url-shortener/README.md

 npm run start
 ```

-The application should open in `localhost:3000`
+The application should open in your browser at `localhost:3000`

 ### Server

-Next, we need to start-up the server.
+Next, we need to start the server.
 In order to do so, you will need the following dependencies installed on your machine:

 - [python](https://www.python.org/downloads/)
 - [pipenv](https://pypi.org/project/pipenv/)